jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 var map = new mapboxgl.Map({
     container: 'map', // id of a div on your page, where the map will be inserted
     style: 'mapbox://styles/mapbox/streets-v11', // stylesheet location
-    center: [lng, lat] // starting position [lng, lat] eg. [-122.6788, 45.5212]
+    center: [lng, lat], // starting position [lng, lat] eg. [-122.6788, 45.5212]
     zoom: 11 // starting zoom
 });
 ```

 That’s it!
 You have a working Mapbox map now.
+Open your `.html` file in a browser and take a look.
 Try changing it:
 1. Adjust the zoom level to see how this impacts the map.
 2. Set the center coordinates to two other cities around the world.